 The Independent Directors will meet in the absence of the other Directors as and when circumstances warrant.
-The Independent Directors had met at least once annually in the absence of other Directors.
+The Independent Directors had met at least once in FY2017 in the absence of the non-independent Directors.

 Board Membership

 Principle 4: Formal and transparent process for the appointment and re-appointment of Directors to the Board